-As described in Management's Report on Internal Control Over Financial Reporting, material weaknesses were identified as of December 31, 2023.
-The prevention, detection, and correction of material misstatements of the consolidated financial statements, is dependent, in part, on management (i) designing and maintaining an effective control environment, including maintaining sufficient resources within the accounting and financial reporting department to review complex financial reporting transactions; and updating and distributing accounting policies and procedures across the organization (ii) designing and implementing effective information and communication process to identify and assess the source of and controls necessary to ensure the reliability of information used in financial reporting and that communicates relevant information about roles and responsibilities for internal control over financial reporting and (iii) designing and implementing effective process-level control activities and general information technology controls related to financial reporting processes.
-We identified the impact on our audit of the material weaknesses related to the control environment, information and communication, and control activities ("material weaknesses"), as further described in Management's Report, as a critical audit matter.
+During a portion of the year ended December 31, 2024, the Company's previously reported material weaknesses related to the control environment, information and communication, and control activities ("the material weaknesses") continued to exist.
+The prevention, detection, and correction of material misstatements of the consolidated financial statements, is dependent, in part, on management (i) designing and maintaining an effective control environment, including maintaining sufficient resources within the accounting and financial reporting department to review complex financial reporting transactions; and updating and distributing accounting policies and procedures across the organization (ii) designing and implementing effective information and communication processes to identify and assess the source of and controls necessary to ensure the reliability of information used in financial reporting and that communicates relevant information about roles and responsibilities for internal control over financial reporting and (iii) designing and implementing effective process-level control activities and general information technology controls related to financial reporting processes.
+We identified the impact on our audit of the material weaknesses as a critical audit matter.

-The principal consideration for our determination that the impact on our audit of the material weaknesses is a critical audit matter is that especially challenging auditor judgment was required in designing audit procedures and evaluating audit evidence due to the ineffective system of internal control over financial reporting, which affects substantially all consolidated financial statement account balances and disclosures.
+The principal consideration for our determination that the impact of the material weaknesses on our audit is a critical audit matter is that especially challenging auditor judgment was required in designing audit procedures and evaluating audit evidence due to the ineffective system of internal control over financial reporting that existed during portions of the year, which affects substantially all consolidated financial statement account balances and disclosures.

-Our audit procedures related to the material weaknesses included the following, among others.
+Our audit procedures related to the material weaknesses included the following, among others:

-- a.
-We determined the nature and extent of audit procedures that are responsive to the identified material weaknesses and evaluated the evidence obtained from the procedures performed. - b.
-We lowered the threshold used for investigating differences noted for recorded amounts. - c.
-We selected larger sample sizes for tests of details. - d.
-We substantively tested the accuracy and completeness of system-generated reports used in the audit and more extensively tested these reports. - e.
-We increased the extent of supervision over the execution of audit procedures.
+- We determined the nature and extent of audit procedures that are responsive to the risk of material misstatement as a result of the material weaknesses and evaluated the evidence obtained from the procedures performed. - We lowered the threshold used for investigating differences noted for recorded amounts. - We selected larger sample sizes for tests of details. - We substantively tested the accuracy and completeness of system-generated reports used in the audit and more extensively tested these reports. - We increased the extent of supervision over the execution of audit procedures.

 /s/ Grant Thornton LLP We have served as the Company's auditor since 2022.
-Denver, Colorado March 13, 2024
+Denver, Colorado March 13, 2025